Introduction

 Olfactory trajectories in the glomerular space are shaped by local inhibition

 Because of the high temporal resolution of the functional imaging recordings, we could reliably measure odorant-induced latencies of excitatory and inhibitory PN responses.
 Excitatory responses occurred earlier than inhibitory ones and exhibited a smaller temporal variability.
-This suggests that excitation of PNs occurs in a single wave upon cholinergic input from the OSNs to the glomeruli of the antennal lobe, with a minor contribution – if any – of second-order excitatory local interneurons within the AL, which have been reported for Drosophila (Chou et al., 2010; Olsen et al., 2007) but so far not for honey bees (Girardin et al., 2013; Krofczik et al., 2009; Schäfer and Bicker, 1986).
+This suggests that excitation of PNs occurs in a single wave upon cholinergic input from the OSNs to the glomeruli of the antennal lobe, with a minor contribution - if any - of second-order excitatory local interneurons within the AL, which have been reported for Drosophila (Chou et al., 2010; Olsen et al., 2007) but so far not for honey bees (Girardin et al., 2013; Krofczik et al., 2009; Schäfer and Bicker, 1986).
 This finding also advocates that odour responses of OSNs may not display onset-latency variability as shown in the locusts (Kim et al., 2023).
 On the other hand, inhibitory PN responses and the termination of early excitatory PN responses occurred within the same time window, approx. 40 ms after the onset of excitatory responses, suggesting that lateral inhibition within the AL is responsible for triggering PN inhibition and terminating early excitatory responses (see Fig. 2, groups 7 and 8).
 This is consistent with a significant presence of GABAergic local interneurons in the AL (Schäfer and Bicker, 1986), which reshape the olfactory message conveyed to higher-order brain structures such as the MBs and the lateral horn (Paoli and Galizia, 2021).
 Notably, we observed that almost 50% of PN responses recorded contain an inhibitory component (see Fig. 2A, groups 1-3,5,7,8), underlining the dominant role of inhibitory AL interneurons in shaping odour trajectories in the glomerular space.
 These observations are in contrast with previous calcium imaging analyses, where only 2-10% of responses had an inhibitory nature (Krofczik et al., 2009; Szyszka et al., 2005), but coherent with electrophysiological recordings showing a rich response diversity and prominence of inhibitory activity (Wilson et al., 2004).
 Differently from Drosophila, where both local inhibitory and excitatory interneurons contribute to the olfactory tuning (Chou et al., 2010; Huang et al., 2010; Shang et al., 2007; Yaksi and Wilson, 2010), our analysis indicates that, in the honey bee AL, glomerular responses are modulated mainly by a local inhibitory network.
 This conclusion is supported by a previous study showing that pharmacological activation of a single glomerulus by topical acetylcholine application provokes inhibitory but not excitatory responses in other glomeruli (Girardin et al., 2013).
-Indeed, while the presence of excitatory local interneurons have been predicted (Malaka et al., 1995), such prediction has never been supported by experimental evidence.
+Indeed, while the presence of excitatory local interneurons has been predicted (Malaka et al., 1995), such prediction has never been supported by experimental evidence.
+A population analysis suggests that the varied response profiles are equally distributed across individuals and can be triggered by different olfactory stimuli.
+Still, it remains to be understood to what extent the response profiles for each odour/glomerulus combination are conserved across individuals.

 Overall, these findings highlight possible differences between the ALs of bees and fruit flies regarding the nature of the local interneuron populations modulating glomerular activity.
 Thus, they cast caution in prioritising a single species as a representative general model of insect olfaction.